Faster Algorithms for Evacuation Problems in Networks with the Single Sink of Small Degree: Introduction

+{\bf Main ideas and techniques:} To solve the evacuation problem, the basic approach that we also employ is to compute the minimum feasible time horizon first and then find the corresponding dynamic flow, called the quickest flow.
+For the former phase, \cite{Fleischer1998} showed that a trivial solution space is $O(2^k)$ in size, and for the latter phase, Schl\"{o}ter and Skutella~\cite{Skutella2017} proved that the quickest flow is obtained via a convex combination of at most $k$ vertices of a base polytope with $O(2^k)$ facets defined on some submodular function.
+Our technical advancement is in proving a solution space of $O(k^d)$ size for computing the minimum feasible time horizon, and the base polytope for the quickest flow also has $O(k^d)$ facets.
+Thanks to the small number of facets of the base polytope, we also propose a method for efficiently determining vertices and corresponding coefficients one by one for a convex combination representation of the quickest flow.

 {\bf Organization:} This paper is organized as follows.
 In Section~\ref{sec:preliminary}, we introduce notations and important concepts used throughout the paper.
 In Section~\ref{sec:cal_opt_T}, we propose an algorithm to compute the minimum feasible time horizon.
 In Section~\ref{sec:cal_flow}, we propose an algorithm to find the dynamic flow that sends all supplies from sources to the sink within the minimum feasible time horizon.
-In Section~\ref{sec:grid_net}, we describe more efficient algorithm for grid networks.
-In Section~\ref{sec:quickest_p} concludes with a discussion about applying our algorithm for the {\it quickest transshipment problem}, which is a generalization of the evacuation problem defined on dynamic flow networks with multiple sinks.
+In Section~\ref{sec:grid_net}, we describe a more efficient algorithm for grid networks.
+In Section~\ref{sec:quickest_p}, we conclude by discussing the application of our algorithm to the {\it quickest transshipment problem}, which is a generalization of the evacuation problem defined on dynamic flow networks with multiple sinks.